5 reasons your pension scheme would be better off in a DB master trust - investment

 3. Cost sharing with other sections

-Finally, grouping smaller funds together achieves economies of scale, enabling assets to be run more cheaply and for a better price.
+Finally, grouping schemes together achieves economies of scale, allowing schemes to benefit from lower management charges and reducing transaction costs.
 By pooling assets across schemes, and sharing services such as scheme administration, running costs and fees are significantly reduced.

 A better performing investment strategy is just one of the reasons your scheme may be better off in a DB master trust.
 Watch out for the next blog in our 5-part series where we look at how you can meet your long-term objective with more certainty.